lumpysimon/wp-helo/README.md

 # WP HELO
-A plugin to configure your WordPress website to send emails to the HELO email debugging and testing app.
+A plugin to configure your WordPress website to automatically send emails to the HELO email debugging and testing app.

 See [usehelo.com](https://usehelo.com) for more information.